jcurry/ZenPacks.skills1st.MenuExamples/README.markdown

 The object class, ExampleDevice, inherits from Device and has an extra relationship with a contained component called ExampleComponent.

+There is also a command modeler plugin that gets hard disk information and populates the _existing_ hardware relationship, harddisks, which shows as an extra component in the left-hand menu.

 The ExampleDevice object class has its factory information actions extended with myExampleMenuTwo.

-This object class also has a method to set the comment field for the device (which is called by myDropDownMenu1).
+This object class also has a method, createComment, to set the comment field for the device (which is called by myDropDownMenu1).

 ### Example Component
 The object class, ExampleComponent, uses the modeler plugin, ExampleHostResourcesSNMP, to get values for its extra attributes of devDescr, devStatus and devErrors.
 These values are obtained from a device using SNMP to query the host resources MIB.

-The Example Components left-hand menu shows each valid hrDevice component that is discovered.
+The Example Components left-hand menu shows each valid hrDevice component that is discovered by the ExampleHostResourcesSNMP modeler.
 ExampleComponent.py also adds "Example ComponentTemplate"  to the dropdown Display menu for ExampleComponents (this simply collects an SNMP value for devErrors and the ExampleComponent performance template is included as an object in the ZenPack).

+An adapter entry is required in the top-level configure.zcml to provides links to the info and interfaces entries for both the ExampleComponent and for the Hard Disk component. interfaces.py contains  entries for each that defines the attributes to be displayed in the Details dropdown option for the component.  info.py has entries for each describing the nature of ecah attribute.

+The layout for the ExampleComponent menu is under browser/resources/js in ExampleDevice.js and describes the attributes to be displayed and how they will appear.
+The Hard Disk menu is also described in this same file.
+A viewlet entry is required in browser/configure.zcml to link to the javascript file.

 ## Extending the Display dropdown menus for a component
 A number of menu options appear by default under the Display dropdown in the middle of the page displaying details of a component.
 Typically these options show Graphs, Events and Details.

-The old-style V2 way to add to this dropdown extends the factory_type_information actions as described above, where the standard "objTemplates" action is added under the menu heading of "Example Component Template".
+The old-style V2 way to add to this dropdown extends the factory\_type\_information actions as described above, where the standard "objTemplates" action is added under the menu heading of "Example Component Template".